CZ-NIC/fred-docs/AdminManual/RegistryInitialization.rst

 * the **system registrar** which is used by the Registry to manage domains manually and to perform automated administration procedures.
-  This registrar has full permissions (he can change any object regardless of object's sponsoring registrar or its blocking of changes).
+  This registrar has full permissions (he can change any object regardless of object's designated registrar or its blocking of changes).

 Both types of registrars are prepared in the same way: